 This tasty cuisine didn’t exist before the 20th century.
 Well, maybe a few years before, but sometime around the beginning of the 1900s an unknown New York City newcomer hailing from Italy conceived of a new twist on an old recipe from the Old Country.
 That’s according to Smithsonian Magazine.

 This immigrant cook combined spaghetti and tomato sauce with larger than traditional Italian meatballs.
-Meat was available in greater quantity in the United States than it had been in Italy, so meatballs been a smaller ingredient in Italian meals prior to this innovation.
+The meat was available in greater quantity in the United States than it had been in Italy, so meatballs were a smaller ingredient in Italian meals prior to this innovation.

 Similar dishes previously were made with baked, egg-based pasta.

 How to Make Easy Spaghetti and Meatballs Recipe

 Making your own sauce is the way to go.
 It’s usually less expensive than buying the store brands unless you’re buying the cut-rate sauce in a can or a generic one; but more important is the opportunity to create a sauce that exceeds their mass-produced taste with a flavor customized to your own preferences.

 Also, it’s fun to concoct a sumptuous sauce on your own, improvising as you go.
 This may be accomplished over time, so it may be best to start with a recipe.
 You can branch out from there as you gain confidence.

 What You Need to Make the Classic Spaghetti and Meatballs Sauce